Chiweenie6/Lets_Talk_Tech/README.md

   - [License](#License)

 ## Description
-  This application uses Model-View-Control to allow users to post and comment on stories about different types of technology.
+  This application uses Model-View-Control to allow users to create, get, update and delete posts and comments on stories about different types of technology.
 Sequelize for data modeling, handlebars.js as the template engine to view, and express for control.

   Deployed app Link:

 ## Usage
   Users can post stories and articles about technology.
-Others can aslo post their own articles about technology.
+Others can also post their own articles about technology.
 Users can post comments on these posts.
 Allows different people to learn, read and discuss different types of technology.

   Images:  ![image](https://user-images.githubusercontent.com/113393706/224158350-bc8b99f6-2d2e-44d4-a008-18c7d0aa931f.png)
   ![image](https://user-images.githubusercontent.com/113393706/224160284-fbf9c153-fa99-4ef1-ad60-ac3a37d1f760.png)